python/cpython/Doc/library/asyncio-eventloop.rst

    *offset* tells from where to start reading the file.
 If specified, *count* is the total number of bytes to transmit as opposed to sending the file until EOF is reached.
-File position is updated on return or also in case of error in which case :meth:`file.tell()
-   <io.IOBase.tell>` can be used to figure out the number of bytes
+File position is always updated, even when this method raises an error, and :meth:`file.tell() <io.IOBase.tell>` can be used to obtain the actual number of bytes sent.
-   which were sent.

    *fallback* set to ``True`` makes asyncio to manually read and send the file when the platform does not support the sendfile system call (e.g. Windows or SSL socket on Unix).

-   Raise :exc:`SendfileNotAvailableError` if the system does not support *sendfile* syscall and *fallback* is ``False``.
+   Raise :exc:`SendfileNotAvailableError` if the system does not support the *sendfile* syscall and *fallback* is ``False``.

    .. versionadded:: 3.7